 And you can set the visibility according to the device.
-For example this gradient background to be visible only when viewed in desktop or tablet browser, but invisible when viewed in mobile browser.
+For example this gradient background to be visible only when viewed in desktop or tablet browser, but invisible when viewed in a mobile browser.

 Example: Styled List Variation

-There weren't many styled list options previously, but now you can use any icon, in any colour and size, with any background.
+There weren't many styled list options previously, but now you can use any icon, in any color and size, with any background.
 You can also have a different icon line by line.
 You can drop a shadow to the list box or the text, and have it animated within seconds.

-The button feature has become more versatile - it's easier to change colours than before, and there are more variations such as rounded, fully-rounded, "Ghost" (transparent with border), elevated, etc. And you can insert any icon inside it (like the heart icon in the button below).
+The button feature has become more versatile - it's easier to change colors than before, and there are more variations such as rounded, fully-rounded, "Ghost" (transparent with border), elevated, etc. And you can insert any icon inside it (like the heart icon in the button below).

-There are a lot more vivid improvements in graphics, and by all means you can check them in Thrive's website - accessible from the button above.
+There are a lot more vivid improvements in graphics, and by all means, you can check them in Thrive's website - accessible from the button above.